 Kindergarten through 6th grade students may be dropped off beginning at 8 a.m. without charge.
 Elementary students should proceed straight to the playground.
 Preschool students may also be dropped off without charge as early as 8:00 a.m.
 Parents need to walk preschool students to the preschool playground and sign them in using the log book outside each classroom door.

-Any child dropped off prior to the times listed above will be signed into before-school care at a rate of $15 per hour with a one hour minimum.
-School ends at 3:00; however, in order to relieve traffic flow, there is a release at 2:50 p.m. and one at 3:00 p.m.
+Any child dropped off prior to the times listed above will be signed into our fee-based before-school care with a one hour minimum.
+(See Fee Schedule) School ends at 3:00; however, in order to relieve traffic flow, there is a release at 2:50 p.m. and one at 3:00 p.m.
 You will be given a pick up time based on your last name.
-You have until 3:07 p.m. to pick up your child after which time they will be placed in after-school care at a rate of $15 per hour with a one hour minimum.
-If you know you are going to be late, please call the office (480) 821-1404 and let us know so that we can inform your child.
+You have until 3:07 p.m. to pick up your child after which time they will be placed into our fee-based after-school care with a one hour minimum.
+(See Fee Schedule) If you know you are going to be late, please call the office (480) 821-1404 and let us know so that we can inform your child.

 - If you plan to use the drive thru loop at the elementary campus for picking up your child(ren), you must enter using Flint Street.
 You WILL NOT be able to use the drive through loop if you enter by the post office on Carla Vista.